New Asylum Ban Should Not Apply to Those Turned Back at Ports of Entry

 For more information, visit Southern Poverty Law Center, Center for Constitutional Rights and American Immigration Council.

-The Southern Poverty Law Center, based in Alabama with offices in Florida, Georgia, Louisiana and Mississippi, is a nonprofit civil rights organization dedicated to fighting hate and bigotry, and to seeking justice for the most vulnerable members of society.
+The Southern Poverty Law Center, based in Alabama with offices in Florida, Georgia, Louisiana and Mississippi, is a catalyst for racial justice in the South and beyond, working in partnership with communities to dismantle white supremacy, strengthen intersectional movements, and advance the human rights of all people.
 For more information, see www.splcenter.org.

 Al Otro Lado provides cross-border legal services to deportees, refugees, and families separated by unjust immigration laws.
 With the help of our nonprofit partners and almost 1,000 volunteers, we connect our clients with free legal, medical, mental health, and other social services they need to heal and thrive.
 Al Otro Lado employs impact litigation and policy advocacy to promote systemic changes that protect immigrants’ rights.